Óscar de Paula: Coaching career

 In January 2012, de Paula returned to Badajoz, where he was hired as youth system coordinator.
 In April 2013, he started working with the Extremaduran Football Federation as a regional coach in the sub'12 and sub'16 categories, also being head director of its football academy.

-On 11 June 2015, de Paula was appointed head coach of Badajoz ahead of the season in Tercera División, declaring the side's intentions to promote.
+On 11 June 2015, de Paula was appointed head coach of Badajoz ahead of the season in the Tercera División, declaring the side's intentions to promote.
 They eventually reached the play-offs, but he had already been dismissed on 26 January 2016 after six matches without a win.

 De Paula became the new manager of CD Palencia Balompié in mid-August 2016, after signing a one-year contract.
 He left the position in March 2017, following a poor string of results.

 On 8 June 2019, after one season as coach of Extremadura UD's reserves, de Paula returned to Badajoz as director of football.
+He worked again as head coach in the following campaigns, with amateurs CP Oliva and Jerez CF.